 The merge() function allows four ways of combining data:

-To keep only rows that match from the data frames, specify the argument all=FALSE
+To keep only that rows which match from the data frames, specify the argument all=FALSE.

-To keep all rows from both data frames, specify all=TRUE
+To keep all the rows from both the data frames, specify all=TRUE.

 To include all the rows of your data frame y and only those from x that match, specify all.y=TRUE